-Whether you are a student, member of the faculty, staff, or alumni, the Ombuds Office offers a confidential place to discuss academic concerns, administrative issues, workplace issues, explanation and interpretation of policies and procedures, and many other issues and concerns.
+Whether you are a student, member of the faculty, or staff, the Ombuds Office offers a confidential place to discuss academic concerns, administrative issues, workplace issues, explanation and interpretation of policies and procedures, and many other issues and concerns.
 You can speak freely to us because the University Ombuds Office offers a place where you can talk with a confidential, impartial resource about a complaint, conflict or problem and we are not part of any formal University process.
 We don’t take sides in disputes and operate independently of the University.
 Contact us at any point along the way and together we will define the problem, explore options, outline strategies, review policies, inform about applicable resources, and manage expectations.

 The Ombuds Office helps people address conflicts that can be expected in a changing community while upholding the values of respect, integrity, diversity and freedom from bias or harassment.
 While keeping strict confidentiality, the Ombuds Office also provides University officials with general information about trends and emerging needs to help the University proactively improve its policies and practices.

 The Ombuds Office is a confidential resource.
 We adhere to and uphold Ombuds Standards of Practice established by the International Ombudsman Association (IOA).

 The Ombuds holds all communications with those seeking assistance in strict confidence, and does not disclose confidential communications unless given permission to do so.
 The only exception to this privilege of confidentiality is where there appears to be imminent risk of serious harm.